Political positions of Noam Chomsky: Sri Lanka conflict

-Views on Scottish independence
+Scottish independence

 During the 2014 Scottish independence referendum, Chomsky supported Scottish independence as a move towards greater political decentralisation in Europe.

-Views on Irish unity
+Irish unity

 In December 2021, Chomsky participated in a discussion with Ógra Shinn Féin, the youth wing of the Irish Republican political party, Sinn Féin.
 During the discussion, Chomsky voiced his support for the re-unification of Ireland, describing it as "part of the forward march of history; a long time coming in the case of Ireland - 800 years in fact" and that "a united Ireland, sooner or later, will come.
 The signs are there.
 These artificial divisions can’t survive."

-Views on Russia
+Russia and Ukraine

 In March 2022, Chomsky called the Russian invasion of Ukraine a "major war crime", ranking alongside the U.S.-led invasion of Iraq and the German–Soviet invasion of Poland in 1939, adding, "It always makes sense to seek explanations, but there is no justification, no extenuation."
 In October 2022, he called on the U.S. to stop "undermining negotiations" between Ukraine and Russia.

 In an interview with New Statesman published in April 2023, Chomsky is quoted in saying that Russia was fighting more "humanely" in Ukraine than the U.S. did in Iraq, and that Russia was "acting with restraint and moderation" as Ukraine had not suffered "large-scale destruction of infrastructure" compared to Iraq.
 Chomsky also asserted that Ukraine was not a free actor, that it was the U.S. and then United Kingdom which refused peace negotiations to further their own national interests, and that U.S. military aid to Ukraine is aimed at degrading Russian military forces.
 Chomsky also argued that the applications to join NATO by Sweden and Finland had "nothing to do with fear of a Russian attack, which has never been even conceived", but instead was to give both countries new markets for their military industries and access to advanced equipment.

-Views on China
+China and Taiwan

 In an interview with New Statesman published in April 2023, Chomsky said that China was "not a nice country" and violated international law in the South China Sea.
 However, on the political status of Taiwan, Chomsky asserted that the talk of war over Taiwan was "coming from the West", and the U.S. was aiming to "encircle China".